Gotheborg.com

 Most of the early material was intended to become a research resource about the Swedish East India trade in general in support of the ship building project.
 From 1998 my focus went into my personal interest in the human side of the travels, the traces of cultural exchange it left - and back to the Chinese porcelain that sparked my curiosity in the very beginning.

-In 1998 - Creating a Collectors Meeting Place on the Internet
+Creating a Collectors Meeting Place on the Internet

-Public authentications at Malmoe Museum
+Public authentications at Malmö Museum

 title=

-Public authentications at Malmoe Museum
+Public authentications at Malmö Museum

 Photo courtesy of Helsingborgs Dagblad

-So, I decided to try to create an on-line presence, a virtual collector's club, where collectors could meet and discuss anything mostly focused around their own pieces.
+So, I decided to try to create an online presence, a virtual collector's club, where collectors could meet and discuss anything, mostly focused around their own pieces.

-1999 to 2000, the "List" period
+the email "List" period

 The first attempt to organize something was via public email lists, where you created a topic, and let people sign up and start sending emails to each other.